weecology/data-sharing-paper/data_sharing_ms.md

 Data sharing benefits both the community and the data sharer.
 The benefits to the scientific community of sharing data are substantial [@fienberg1984].
-It allows: 1) the results of existing analyses to be reproduced and improved upon [@fienberg1984];
+It allows 1) the results of existing analyses to be reproduced and improved upon [@fienberg1984],
-2) data to be combined in meta-analyses to reach general conclusions [@fienberg1984];
+2) data to be combined in meta-analyses to reach general conclusions [@fienberg1984],
-3) can allow new approaches to be applied to the data and new questions asked using it [@fienberg1984]; and
+3) new approaches to be applied to the data and new questions asked using it [@fienberg1984], and
 4) can facilitate approaches to scientific inquiry that couldn't even be considered without broad scale data sharing [@hampton2013].
-As a result data sharing is increasingly required by funding agencies (e.g., [NSF](http://www.nsf.gov/bfa/dias/policy/dmp.jsp), [NIH](http://grants.nih.gov/grants/guide/notice-files/NOT-OD-03-032.html), [NSERC](http://www.nserc-crsng.gc.ca/Professors-Professeurs/FinancialAdminGuide-GuideAdminFinancier/Responsibilities-Responsabilites_eng.asp), [FWF](http://www.fwf.ac.at/en/public_relations/oai/index.html), journals [@whitlock2010; @piwowar2008], and potentially by law (e.g. [FASTR](http://doyle.house.gov/sites/doyle.house.gov/files/documents/2013%2002%2014%20DOYLE%20FASTR%20FINAL.pdf)).
+As a result, data sharing is increasingly required by funding agencies (e.g., [NSF](http://www.nsf.gov/bfa/dias/policy/dmp.jsp), [NIH](http://grants.nih.gov/grants/guide/notice-files/NOT-OD-03-032.html), [NSERC](http://www.nserc-crsng.gc.ca/Professors-Professeurs/FinancialAdminGuide-GuideAdminFinancier/Responsibilities-Responsabilites_eng.asp), [FWF](http://www.fwf.ac.at/en/public_relations/oai/index.html)), journals [@whitlock2010; @piwowar2008], and potentially by law (e.g. [FASTR](http://doyle.house.gov/sites/doyle.house.gov/files/documents/2013%2002%2014%20DOYLE%20FASTR%20FINAL.pdf)).

-Sharing data is also known to benefit the person sharing the data.
-Sharing data can increase citation numbers and recognition by peers in the scientific community [@piwowar2007].
+Sharing data also directly benefits the person sharing the data through increased citation numbers and peer recognition in the scientific community [@piwowar2007].
 These benefits will likely result in new collaborations and increased productivity.
-Shared datasets are also more easily reused in the future by the data sharer because they are documented and standardized.
+Shared datasets that are documented and standardized are also more easily reused in the future by the original investigator.

-Despite these potential benefits to both the community and individual many scientists are still reluctant to share data.
+Despite these potential benefits to both the community and individual, many scientists are still reluctant to share data.
-Reluctance to share data is largely due to perceived fears of: 1) competition for publications based on the shared data, 2) a lack of recognition for shared data, and 3) logistical barriers [@palmer2004; @hampton2013].
+Reluctance to share data is largely due to perceived fears of 1) competition for publications based on the shared data, 2) a lack of recognition for shared data, and 3) logistical barriers [@palmer2004; @hampton2013].
 These concerns are often not as serious as they first appear [@parr2005, @hampton2013].
 Many data sharing initiatives allow for data embargoes or limitations on direct competition that can last for several years while the authors develop their publications and thus avoid competition for deriving publications from the data.
-Additionally, data sets are now considered citable entities and therefore recognition is provided to the data provider in the form of increased citation metrics and credit on CVs and grant applications.
+Additionally, datasets are now considered citable entities and data providers receive recognition in the form of increased citation metrics and credit on CVs and grant applications.
 Lastly, logistical barriers to data sharing are diminishing as high profile archives for data and code are becoming more numerous and receiving greater attention [@parr2005; @hampton2013].
-As a result, it is increasingly beneficial to the individual research to share their data in the most useful manner possible.
+As a result, it is increasingly beneficial to the individual researcher to share data in the most useful manner possible.

 2. Provide metadata
 -------------------

 The first key to using data is understanding it.
-Metadata is information about the data including things like how it was collected, what the units of measurement are, and descriptions of how to best use the data.
+Metadata is information about the data including how it was collected, what the units of measurement are, and descriptions of how to best use the data.
 Clear metadata makes it easier to figure out if a dataset is appropriate for a project.
 It also makes it easier to use by both the original investigators and by other scientists by making it easy to figure out how to work with the data.
 Without clear metadata, datasets can be overlooked or not used due to the difficulty of understanding the data [@fraser1999; @zimmerman2003], and data becomes much less useful over time [@michener1997].

 Metadata can take several forms, including descriptive names in the data files themselves, a written description of the data, images (_i.e.,_ maps, photographs), and specially structured information that can be read by computers.
-Good metadata should provide: 1) the what, when, where, and how of data collection, 2) how to find and access the data, 3) suggestions on the suitability of the data for answering specific questions, 4) warnings to users on known problems or inconsistencies in the data [@michener1997; @zimmerman2003], and 5) information to check that the data is properly imported such as the number of rows and columns of the dataset and the total sum of numerical columns.
+Good metadata should provide 1) the what, when, where, and how of data collection, 2) how to find and access the data, 3) suggestions on the suitability of the data for answering specific questions, 4) warnings to users on known problems or inconsistencies in the data [@michener1997; @zimmerman2003], and 5) information to check that the data is properly imported, such as the number of rows and columns of the dataset and the total sum of numerical columns.

-Just like any other scientific publication, metadata should be logically organized, complete, and clear enough to enable interpretation and use of the data (@zimmerman2007).
+Just like any other scientific publication, metadata should be logically organized, complete, and clear enough to enable interpretation and use of the data [@zimmerman2007].
 Specific metadata standards exist (_e.g.,_ Ecological Metadata Language [EML](http://knb.ecoinformatics.org/software/eml/), Directory Interchange Format [DIF](http://gcmd.gsfc.nasa.gov/add/difguide/index.html), Darwin Core [DWC](http://rs.tdwg.org/dwc/) [@Wieczorek2012],